Kepchuk2/ecommerce-backend/README.md

 ## 🔒 Security

-- Passwords are hashed using Spring Security
+- Passwords are hashed using BCrypt via Spring Security
-- Basic security configuration is applied
+- The current version does not implement authentication yet
+- API endpoints are currently open for development and testing purposes

 ---